amazon-archives/aws-full-stack-template/workshop/readme.md

 If you're like us, you ordered over 1000 copies of one of the books to bump it to the top of the list.
 That was clearly an ordering error, so let's go correct the *Best Sellers* list.
 In order to do this, open the DynamoDB console and find the orders table.
 Next, find the entry for your big order and open the item to edit it.
 Open the "books" list, and then edit the "quantity" to be less than one of your other ordered books.
 Click save.
 Wait a few moments, and then go to the bookstore endpoint and refresh the page.
 You should notice the book moved in the list.

-Just like with updating the search experience, in the backend, DynamoDB Streams automatically pushed this information to ElastiCache for Redis, and the *Best Sellers* list was upldated.
+Just like with updating the search experience, in the backend, DynamoDB Streams automatically pushed this information to ElastiCache for Redis, and the *Best Sellers* list was updated.

 ### Section 3: Change the application *(optional)*

 By this point, you should have a pretty good feel for the different architectural components of AWS Bookstore Demo App, and how it is just one example of what you might create with AWS Full-Stack Template.
 You can choose to start with the basic template and add on, or start with something more full-featured (like the bookstore) and change it.
 Either way, you have the foundational services, components, and plumbing you need to start building any web application.

-Here are a few ideas for you might change AWS Bookstore Demo App.
+Here are a few ideas for how you might change AWS Bookstore Demo App.
 Note: many of these are advanced!
 You are also welcome to move on to **Part 3: Extensions** if you like.

 #### Option 1: Use it for your own storefront *(medium)*

 Perhaps you are interested in spinning up your own storefront.
 You will likely still want to have a product catalog, categories, search, best sellers, etc., so this app is a very good place to start.

 Let's imagine that you are going to sell furniture.
 Go into DynamoDB and change the structure (and content) of all of the tables to reflect that you are selling furniture.
-Don't forget to go to API Gateway and make the requisite changes there as well.
+You'll also want to go to API Gateway and make the requisite changes.
+Finally, you can make changes to the frontend assets in CodeCommit to reflect your new look, furniture categories (instead of books), etc., and then push these changes through CodePipeline to update your storefront.

 #### Option 2: Add individual product pages *(hard)*